CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize-method.md

 ## <a name="parameters"></a>Paramètres
  `emitter`
- [in] Pointeur vers l’interface d’émetteur de métadonnées.
+ [in] A pointer to the metadata emitter interface.

  `filename`
- [in] Le nom de fichier dans lequel les symboles de débogage sont écrits.
+ [in] The file name to which the debugging symbols are written.
 Si vous spécifiez un nom de fichier pour un writer qui n'utilise pas les noms de fichiers, ce paramètre est ignoré.

  `pIStream`
- [in] Si spécifié, le writer de symbole émettra les symboles dans la donnée <xref:System.Runtime.InteropServices.ComTypes.IStream> plutôt que dans le fichier spécifié dans le `filename` paramètre.
+ [in] If specified, the symbol writer will emit the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
 Le paramètre `pIStream` est optionnel.

  `fFullBuild`
- [in] `true` s’il s’agit d’une régénération complète ; `false` s’il s’agit d’une compilation incrémentielle.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi